-- 2.1 Occasional Use Notices are defined in Annex C of this licensing policy. - 2.2 The Licensing Authority has very little discretion concerning these Notices, aside from ensuring that a statutory limit of 8 days in a calendar year is not exceeded. - 2.3 The Licensing Authority will, however, consider the definition of a track and whether the applicant is permitted to avail him/herself of the Notice.
+- 2.1 Occasional Use Notices are defined in Annex C of this licensing policy.
+Occasional Use Notices, apply only to tracks, which are described as being premises on any part of which a race or other sporting events take place, or is intended to take place.
+Tracks need not be a permanent fixture. - 2.2 OUNs are intended to permit licensed betting operators who have the appropriate permission of the Gambling Commission to use tracks for short periods for conducting betting.
+The OUN dispenses with the need for a Betting Premises Licence for the track. - 2.3 The Licensing Authority has very little discretion concerning these Notices, aside from ensuring that a statutory limit of 8 days in a calendar year is not exceeded. - 2.4 The Licensing Authority will, however, consider the definition of a track and whether the applicant is permitted to use the Notice.